kevlarcade/dotfiles/README.md

 ![scrot of current desktop](http://i.imgur.com/qfKL82l.png "It never actually looks this clean")
 ## installed software
+Not all of this is required for the configuration, it's just the list of software that I personally use and recommend.

 ### interface
 + **bspwm** _window manager_  chosen because it's easily configured and doesn't get in the way of productivity